Ron Stenkamp's Homepage - Crystallography and Molecules

 Biological X-ray Structure Analysis - Biological Structure 515

 This introductory course covers the fundamentals of crystals (lattices, unit cells, symmetry, space groups), diffraction (optical analogs, Laue conditions, Bragg's Law, Ewald's sphere of reflection), structure solution (direct methods, Patterson techniques, multiple isomorphous replacement, molecular replacement, MAD), and refinement.
-I will gradually collect my lecture notes and problem sets and bring them up on the Web so what's there now is only a start.
+The course content and organization is being revised (2012), and the course website will be revised when possible.